 As the discussion about the medical and recreational cannabis has spread like, well, a weed across the country, more and more people are looking to this wonderful plant as a potential treatment for a wide berth of problematic illnesses and afflictions.

 While much of the intoxication lovin’ population of the United States of America is gung ho about the myriad virtues of going full rec, others want the stigma-busting CBD to be the horse upon which we ride to legislative battle on.

 But while CBD is finding an audience amongst the sickly and those that unsure about the stone, there’s ample reason to believe that CBD could play a crucial role in every stoner’s toolkit.

-There has been a number of credible scientific studies—as well as troves of anecdotal evidence—that suggest that CBD can be utilized as a “cure” for being wayyyyyyy too high from THC overconsumption.
+There have been a number of credible scientific studies—as well as troves of anecdotal evidence—that suggest that CBD can be utilized as a “cure” for being wayyyyyyy too high from THC overconsumption.

 Sure, for some of you out there, THC overconsumption just isn’t a thing.